gkazan/ZAWA/AddonCreation/AnimalPack.md

 This tutorial currently references methods and variables in unreleased versions.
 ```

-## This tutorial currently references methods and code that are unreleased.
-This page should be used purely for preparation of the 2.1 update as things will change!

 As of ZAWA 2.1 the AnimalPack class has been introduced.
 The AnimalPack is a way to load in JSON files to provide important information for each animal.
 Why?
 Not only does this method allow add-on developers to easily change zawa/add-on animal information, but it also will allow the standard player to change information about animals using resource packs.